Prioritized Level Replay

-While we provide principled motivations for our specific choice of scoring function, we emphasize that in general, the scoring function can be any approximation of learning potential based on per-trajectory values.
-In Section~\ref{sec:experiments}, we will compare our choice of the unsigned GAE, or equivalently, the L1 value loss, to alternative TD-error-based and uncertainty-based scoring approaches listed in Table~\ref{table:scoring_metrics}.
+While we provide principled motivations for our specific choice of scoring function, we emphasize that in general, the scoring function can be any approximation of learning potential based on trajectory values.
+Note that candidate scoring functions should asymptotically decrease with frequency of level visitation to avoid mode collapse of $P_{\text{replay}}$ to a limited set of levels and possible overfitting.
+In Section~\ref{sec:experiments}, we compare our choice of the GAE magnitude, or equivalently, the L1 value loss, to alternative TD-error-based and uncertainty-based scoring approaches, listed in Table~\ref{table:scoring_metrics}.